shanthan-reddy-annedi/Company_Backend/README.md

 ![img_1.png](https://user-images.githubusercontent.com/76593616/175809616-e4b74a6a-ad44-45ce-aad0-6d073cb630f9.png)

+## Accessing the API'S.

 + after we get the token when we want to access to any API we need to send the token in Authorization header
-+ value of Authorization has to start with Bearer. as shown
++ value of Authorization has to start with Bearer your_token. as shown

 ![img_2.png](https://user-images.githubusercontent.com/76593616/175809623-dfaa9b31-264b-435c-8aef-50dfecf682d8.png)